 These books will get your kids up to speed on why we need to save the planet and how...

 We’ve been busy searching for volunteering opportunities for kids, doing all we can to swap out our disposables and trying our best to save water, but sometimes it’s good to take a step back and remember why we’re doing all this.
-Educating kids on how to conserve the environment is key when trying to lead a greener life and magazines for young readers and engaging books with cool eco-messages are, we think, a great source when it comes to easily-digestible information on important topics.
-Pop open one of these books and the kids’ll be clamouring to save the planet…
+Educating kids on how to conserve the environment is key when trying to lead a greener life, and magazines for young readers and engaging books with cool eco-messages are, we think, a great source when it comes to easily digestible information on important topics.
+Pop open one of these eco-friendly reads for kids, and they’ll be clamouring to save the planet in no time!

 Bee & Me is a wordless picture book where a little girl befriends a bee who takes her on a journey to discover just how kids can make a difference in environmental conservation.
-Beautifully illustrated with a message about how important bees are to the environment, the pictures speak for themselves in this one and certainly made us think twice before considering swatting a bee ever again.
+Beautifully illustrated with a message about how important bees are to the environment, it certainly made us think twice before considering swatting a bee ever again.

-An old man who lives in a junkyard dreams of turning his scrap metal surroundings into a forest full of wild animals, trees and flowers.
-With hard work and creativity the old man not only achieves his dream of creating a tin forest, but when the real birds and creatures begin to move in, the forest comes alive for real.
+An old man living in a junkyard dreams of turning his scrap metal surroundings into a forest full of wild animals, trees and flowers.
+With hard work and creativity, the old man not only achieves his dream of creating a tin forest, but when the real birds and creatures begin to move in, the forest comes alive for real.
 A sweet tale that proves that when ideas become planted, they really can grow and grow.

 In an industrialised city, a little boy named Liam loves going on walks and exploring.
 When he finds some wild plants growing on an abandoned railway he decides to become a gardener.
 Watch how Liam transforms this smoggy, grey city into a thriving green paradise with the help of careful planning, his tools and some unexpected help from new gardeners.

-Captain Green and the Plastic Scene by Evelyn Bookless, illustrated by Danny Deeptown
+9. Captain Green and the Plastic Scene by Evelyn Bookless

 Who says books are boring?
-Hop aboard the White Feather Flier and go on a journey to heal the earth in this interactive book with a great eco-friendly message.
-Kids can tilt the book back to make the flier take to the skies or tilt it forward to make the plane dive.
+Hop aboard the White Feather Flier and go on a journey to heal the earth in this interactive book.
+Kids can tilt the book back to make the flier take to the skies or forward to make the plane dive.
 Whenever they encounter environmental pollution, they can even press a magic button to fix it.
 Okay, so they can’t magically fix the world, but this is a pretty good way to make kids aware of environmental problems and show them that they can make a difference.